tshaffer/chatorama/packages/chatalog/backend/scripts/promptForSubsequentImports.md

 responseText (the assistant’s answer)

-You also have a separate file (e.g. ai-hierarchy-for-ai-v2.json) that contains an existing list of Subjects and Topics.
-You should reuse those Subjects and Topics whenever possible, and only propose new ones when truly necessary.
+You also have a second attached file (e.g. ai-hierarchy-for-ai-v2.json) that contains an existing set of Subjects and Topics.
+You must reuse these Subjects and Topics whenever possible and only propose new ones when absolutely necessary.

-Your task is to classify EACH note into a Subject and Topic, and to propose a short, human-friendly title.
+Your task is to classify each note into a Subject and Topic and propose a short, human-friendly title.

-You MUST respond with a SINGLE JSON OBJECT ONLY — no explanation, no Markdown code fences, no headings, and no extra properties.
+You MUST return a single JSON object only — no explanation, no Markdown code fences, no headings, no commentary, and no extra fields.

 The JSON MUST have exactly these top-level properties:

 {
   "version": 2,